karahmat/hawkerpedia/README.md

 ### Backend form validation

-There are two parts to this: (1) setting the User Schema to ensure that any required fields triggers off an error message (of my liking), if those fields are not filled; (2) defining the error handling function
+There are two parts to this: (1) setting the User Schema to ensure that any required fields trigger off a customised error message (of my liking), if those fields are not filled; and (2) defining the error handling function

 1. Setting the Schema: The User schema can be defined as follows: